-- 1. the potential adverse effects (including cumulative effects) from the high demand for rural-residential development; - 2. the high potential for conflicts between rural-residential development and existing and planned infrastructure and land use activities; - 3. the additional demand for servicing and infrastructure created by rural-residential development; - 4. the potential for cross-territorial boundary effects with respect to rural-residential development; and - 5. has regard to the principles in APP11.
+- 1. avoid rezoning or developing highly productive land for rural lifestyle except as provided for in the National Policy Statement for Highly Productive Land 2022; - 2. the potential adverse effects (including cumulative effects) from the high demand for rural-residential development; - 3. the high potential for conflicts between rural-residential development and existing and planned infrastructure, including additional infrastructure, and land use activities; - 4. the additional demand for community facilities, servicing and infrastructure created by rural-residential development; - 5. the potential for cross-territorial boundary effects with respect to rural-residential development; and - 6. has regard to the principles in APP11.